Here's something we can both agree on. It is quite challenging to remember all plugins'…

 When you are finished tweaking your option, click Save Changes to apply them.

-If you would like to add Facebook Comments outside of where it will be automatically placed, on a custom post type or specific page for instance, you can use a provided shortcode.
+If you would like to add Facebook Comments outside of where it will be automatically placed, on a custom post type or a specific page, for instance, you can use a provided shortcode.

 [[fbcomments url=”” title=”My Comments” titleclass=”CSSclass” width=”450″ count=”true” num=”8″ countmsg=”wonderful comments!” scheme=”dark”]]